Trump says he sent a letter to Iran's supreme leader over country's advancing nuclear program

-DUBAI, United Arab Emirates — (AP) — U.S. President Donald Trump said he sent a letter to Iran's Ayatollah Ali Khamenei, a development that was not immediately confirmed by the supreme leader but that focused the spotlight on Tehran's rapidly advancing nuclear program.
+DUBAI, United Arab Emirates — (AP) — U.S. President Donald Trump sent a letter to Iran's Supreme Leader Ali Khamenei, seeking a new deal with Tehran to restrain its rapidly advancing nuclear program and replace the agreement he withdrew America from in his first term in office.

-Trump made the comments in an interview aired on Friday by Fox Business News, saying he wrote to Iranian leaders.
-The interview will air in full on Sunday.
+Iranian state media immediately picked up on Trump's acknowledgment, given in portions of a Fox Business News interview aired on Friday, though there was no confirmation from Khamenei's office that any letter had been received.
+The interview is expected to air in full on Sunday.

+It also remained unclear just how the 85-year-old supreme leader would react, given that former President Barack Obama had kept his letters to Khamenei secret ahead of the start of negotiations that led to Tehran's 2015 deal with world powers.

-The acknowledgment comes as both Israel and the United States have warned they'll never let Iran acquire a nuclear weapon, leading to fears of a military confrontation as Tehran enriches uranium at near weapons-grade levels — a purity done only by atomic-armed nations.
+Trump's acknowledgment comes as both Israel and the United States have warned they will never let Iran acquire a nuclear weapon, leading to fears of a military confrontation as Tehran enriches uranium at near weapons-grade levels — a purity only sought by atomic-armed nations.

 “I’ve written them a letter saying, ‘I hope you’re going to negotiate because if we have to go in militarily, it’s going to be a terrible thing,’" Trump said.
 He later added that he had sent the letter “yesterday” in the interview, which was filmed on Thursday.